-- storage areas and any surplus materials from the excavations would be taken off site to the nearest registered land fill. - 4.3 The proposed works include the introduction of a new swale along the length of the western boundary of the site, which has been added during the course of the application at the request of the Leading Local Flood Authority (LLFA). - 4.4 The applicants have advised that if planning consent is granted then the works would be implemented as soon as possible.
+- storage areas and any surplus materials from the excavations would be taken off site to the nearest registered land fill. - 4.3 The proposed works include the introduction of a new swale along the length of the western boundary of the site, which has been added during the course of the application at the request of the Lead Local Flood Authority.